Mobile development icon

 We already have many messenger apps available, what is the need for another one?

-There are many reasons which make prav unique.
+There are many reasons which make Prav unique.

 • Popular messenger apps like WhatsApp are proprietary software, which is controlled by the developer and that often makes proprietary software a malware, which is then used for surveillance of users.
 We want to give users control of the software.
-Therefore, Prav app will be released as Free/Swatantra Software, which gives users freedom and control over the software.
+Therefore, Prav will be released as Free/Swatantra Software, which gives users freedom and control over the software.
 Here ‘free’ refers to ‘freedom’ and not price.
 Providing source code of the app promotes a culture of transparency, and the code can be audited independently.
 On the other hand, any trust on proprietary software is a blind trust.

 • Another major problem is centralization: WhatsApp, Telegram and Signal are all centralized services.
 They are controlled by one entity.
 We don’t think that the communcations of the whole world relying on a single company is sustainable.
 Facebook outage is a reminder of this.
 We think more and more instant messenger services coming up and interoperable(user of service A can talk to user of service B) is better as users will have more choices of service providers, similar to email services and telecom operators.
 This will give users real control over the messaging software and services they use.